uos/rmagine_gazebo_plugins/README.md

 3. Uniform Dust Noise

 Apply uniform dust noise to simulated ranges.
-Assuming some small particles could be hit by the range sensor that are not modeled in by the scene, use this noise type.
+Assuming some small particles could be hit by the range sensor that are not modeled by the scene, use this noise type.

 Parameters: